-playTune
+playTune #35

 Play a series of notes.
 To play a note use a reference between 01H and 18H.
-Where 01H is the lowest and 18H is the highest.
+Where 01H is the lowest frequency and 18H is the highest frequency.
 Use 00H for a pause and any value greater than 18H to exit.
+A single pause can be used to separate notes.